fpagliughi/sockpp/README.md

 All code in the library lives within the `sockpp` C++ namespace.

-**The 'master' branch is particularly unstable at the moment.
+**The 'master' branch is starting the move toward the v2.0 API, and is particularly unstable at the moment.
 You're advised to download the latest release for general use.**

 ## Latest News